EPA Research Call 2026

 Further information on EPA Research

 As part of its wide range of functions the EPA manages an environmental research programme that delivers essential scientific support for environmental policy development, implementation and broader decision making.
-The EPA Research Programme is a Government of Ireland initiative funded by the Department of the Environment, Climate and Communications.
+The EPA Research Programme is a Government of Ireland initiative funded by the Department Climate, Energy and the Environment.
 A ten-year high-level framework (2021-2030), EPA Research 2030, has been designed to ensure that EPA's research programming is agile, responsive and flexible.

 The scope of EPA-funded research is informed by its relevance to policy and its alignment with the key activities of the EPA.
 EPA Research 2030 comprises four interconnected hubs that bring an integrated and cross-sectoral approach, enabling holistic management and protection of our environment: